 TRICARE

-Keep in mind that Talkspace does not accept Medicaid.
+Note: Talkspace does not accept Medicaid.

 If using insurance and getting a clear estimate up front are priorities, you could also consider Rula.
-Therapists on Rula are in-network with many major plans, including Aetna, Anthem, Blue Cross Blue Shield, Cigna, Kaiser Permanente, Optum Behavioral Health, Oscar, and UnitedHealthcare.
+Therapists on Rula are in-network with many major plans, including Aetna, Anthem, Blue Cross Blue Shield, Cigna, Kaiser Permanente (by referral), Optum Behavioral Health, Oscar, and UnitedHealthcare.
 Rula also states it accepts Medicare Advantage, Medicare fee-for-service, and Managed Medicaid coverage for select states and insurers, and it provides a personalized cost estimate before your first appointment.

 Out-of-pocket costs (with insurance)